mmohamed/gravitee-api-management/README.md

 - Install ``helm install -f graviteeio-values.yaml -n graviteeio graviteeio apim3\``

-**NOTA** : For Management and Portal image building, a Confd binary is used, it's loaded from Docker contex,t [builded for armhf with v0.16.0](https://github.com/kelseyhightower/confd/tree/v0.16.0)
+**NOTA** : For Management and Portal image building, a Confd binary is used, it's loaded from Docker context, [builded for armhf with v0.16.0](https://github.com/kelseyhightower/confd/tree/v0.16.0)

 ----